Esshahn/pyscraper/README.md

 The script takes a JSON file containing URLs of products on Amazon and a desired price to check for.
 If the current price is equal or lower than the desired price, it sends an email to the specified account.

 Note that the price scraped from the website is converted based on german currency notation, e.g. "1.234,56 €".

-You might want to adapt it to your currency notation
+You might want to adapt it to your currency notation.

 ## install
 `pip3 install requests bs4`